marionebl/jaketrent-blog/content/post/link-broccoli-assets-on-webpage.md

   - "js"
   - "broccoli"
 description: Broccoli.js is good at building assets.
 Now, how do I use them on a webpage?
-keywords: js, broccoli, broccoli.js, reference, link to broccoli assets, serve broccoli
+metaKeywords: js, broccoli, broccoli.js, reference, link to broccoli assets, serve broccoli
 published: true
 image: https://i.imgur.com/oYpiHcU.jpg
 ---